driesvints/sponsors/README.md

 ### Checking Sponsorships as a Viewer

-You can also perform these checks from a point-of-view as the personal access token that was used to authenticate the GitHub API client.
+You can also perform these checks from the point-of-view of the user that was used to authenticate the GitHub API client.
 If you'll use the methods below, it would be as if you'd be browsing GitHub as the user that created the token.

 ```php
 // Is the current authed user sponsoring driesvints?